 Appalachian Leather Works is a work of art you can hold in your hand

-As my golf education has grown since starting this blog, I find it amazing how much I used to think what was acceptable or “OK” in the realm of the golfing world.
+As my golf education has grown since starting this blog, I find it amazing how much I used to think of what was acceptable or “OK” in the realm of the golfing world.
 I seriously thought there was nothing wrong with trotting out there wearing some hole-filled, off brown cargos and swinging with baseball batting gloves on both hands.
-Yup, I was Matty Two Gloves long before Tommy Gainey was ever considered to be a PGA Tour caliber player.
+Yup, I was Matty Two Gloves long before Tommy Gainey was ever considered to be a PGA Tour-caliber player.

 Don’t misinterpret my words, though; I honestly could care less what anyone wears while playing and I believe the majority of courses are a bit full of themselves when it comes to the dress codes . . .
 But I get it.

 My moment of clarity came when I started reviewing products for Three Guys Golf a few years ago and firsthand got to experience the luxury side of golf by wearing “Real Golf Clothes” (as I like to call them).

 Being brought on as a contributing writer at Three Guys has been a tremendous eye-opening experience.
 Reviewing apparel and gear has changed my entire perspective about golf and greatly enhanced my respect for this game, but most of all it has helped with my education and growth as a golfer, something I was never expecting.

 Without even considering my swing (that could be 10,000 words three times a week), but instead thinking about all the other aspects that are involved in the game I look back and realize “damn,” I’ve come a long way since my days of hacking up Ole Desert Rose.

 With my new education and continuing evolution as a golfer, I’ve come across products and gear that, had you asked me ten years ago, I would have laughed at and wondered “Why in the hell would you need that?”